-- Rub the tenderloin with 1 tablespoon salt, wrap tightly in plastic, and refrigerate for at least 4 hours in advance and up to 2 days.
+Rub the tenderloin with three-quarters of the salt, wrap it tightly in plastic, and refrigerate for at least 4 hours and up to 2 days.

-- Remove the tenderloin from the refrigerator, pat it dry with paper towels, then place it on the foil-lined pan.
-Rub the meat with the oil, season with 1 teaspoon salt and 1/2 teaspoon pepper, then cook until a meat thermometer inserted into the center reads 120°F to 125°F, 1-1/2 to 2-1/2 hours, depending on your oven and the meat’s temperature after coming out of the refrigerator.
+Remove the tenderloin from the refrigerator, pat it dry with paper towels, then place it on the foil-lined pan.
+Rub the meat with the oil, season with the remaining salt and the pepper, then cook until a meat thermometer inserted into the center reads 120°F to 125°F, 1-1/2 to 2-1/2 hours, depending on your oven and the meat’s temperature after coming out of the refrigerator.

 Meanwhile, in a small sauté pan, combine the butter, garlic powder, thyme, and rosemary.
 Heat over medium heat until the butter melts and begins to bubble.
 Keep warm.
 Place an oven rack 6 inches from the broiler.
 Preheat the broiler.

 Pour the melted-butter mixture over the roast.
 Return roast to the oven and broil about 4 inches from the heat source for 2 minutes to quickly develop a crust.

 Remove the roast from the oven, let it rest for 15 minutes, slice, drizzle with butter sauce/pan drippings, sprinkle with salt, and serve.